• Skip to primary navigation

 Samara Hotels:

 • Hideaway Hotel Samara: Cute boutique hotel with a pool on the road towards Carrillo.
-On the far end of Samara, very quiet and about a 20 minute walk to downtown.

-• Villas Kalimba: 6 villas with a pool and Jacuzzi.
+• Villas Kalimba: 6 villas with a pool and Jacuzzi

 Day 16, 17 & 18: Samara

-Samara is an excellent beach town for all tourists, especially families as there are lots of restaurants, hotels and activities and it has a very family friendly atmosphere.
+There are lots of restaurants, hotels and activities and it has a very family friendly atmosphere.

 1 month Costa Rica road trip itinerary - samara